springfall2008/batpred/docs/configuration-guide.md

-set_charge_window - True                # You want to have Predbat control the charge window calculate_best_discharge - True         # Enable discharge calculation set_discharge_window - True             # Allow the tool to control the discharge slots best_soc_keep - 0.0                     # Setting this to 0 is best cost wise
+set_charge_window - True                # You want to have Predbat control the charge window calculate_best_discharge - True         # Enable discharge calculation set_discharge_window - True             # Allow the tool to control the discharge slots best_soc_keep - 0.3                     # Use the full battery without going empty
 ```

 If you are using expert mode then these options maybe worth reviewing, otherwise ignore this: